Dr. Shirley's History Pages

 AD 383

-Roman Legions start to evacuate Britain as they are needed to defend Rome from invaders.
-Britain is cut off from the Roman Empire
+Roman Legions started to evacuate Britain as they were needed to defend Rome from invaders

 AD 384